 More than 15 years later, not a day goes by when someone doesn't ask for one.
 The phrase "Fuck Cancer" is no less effective in conveying exactly how we feel.

-Nothing against pink ribbons, but this bracelet tells it like it is!
+Nothing against pink ribbons, but this collection tells it like it is!